MatthewBuchananAstley/nmap_local/README.md

 nmap_local.conf goes in /etc/security/nmap_local.conf

+# Nmap local scan at boot time
-the service file to have the script check the system at boot time:
+The systemd service file to have the script check the system at boot time:

 nmap_local.service goes in /lib/systemd/system/nmap_local.service